HARMON-ROBISON

 MEMORIAL SCHOLARSHIP FUND

-I started the Harmon-Robison Memorial Scholarship to honor two local police officers, Allen Lee Harmon and Otis Lee Robison, who were killed in the Line of Duty on November 16, 1974.
-After learning that my 7th grade English teacher is Officer Robison’s great-nephew, I felt inspired to find a way to keep their memory alive.
+I started this scholarship to honor two Lincoln, Alabama police officers, Allen Lee Harmon and Otis Lee Robison, who were killed in the line of duty on November 16, 1974.
+I first learned about their story when I found out that my seventh-grade English teacher was Officer Robison's great-nephew.
+Hearing about their sacrifice inspired me to do something to help keep their memory alive.

 Sincerely,